RyanSparkc/gemini-cli-tips/README.md

 With a well-crafted GEMINI.md, you essentially give Gemini CLI a “memory” of the project’s requirements and conventions.
 This **persistent context** leads to more relevant responses and less back-and-forth prompt engineering.

+## Tip 2: Create Custom Slash Commands

+**Quick use-case:** Speed up repetitive tasks by defining your own slash commands.
+For example, you could make a command /test:gen that generates unit tests from a description, or /db:reset that drops and recreates a test database.
+This extends Gemini CLI’s functionality with one-liners tailored to your workflow.

+Gemini CLI supports **custom slash commands** that you can define in simple configuration files.
+Under the hood, these are essentially pre-defined prompt templates.
+To create one, make a directory commands/ under either \~/.gemini/ for global commands or in your project’s .gemini/ folder for project-specific [commands](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=Custom%20Commands).
+Inside commands/, create a TOML file for each new command.
+The file name format determines the command name: e.g. a file test/gen.toml defines a command /test:gen.

+Let’s walk through an example.
+Say you want a command to generate a unit test from a requirement description.
+You could create \~/.gemini/commands/test/gen.toml with the following content:

+\# Invoked as: /test:gen "Description of the test"
+description \= "Generates a unit test based on a requirement."
+prompt \= """
+You are an expert test engineer.
+Based on the following requirement, please write a comprehensive unit test using the Jest framework.

+Requirement: {{args}}
+"""

+Now, after reloading or restarting Gemini CLI, you can simply type:

+\> /test:gen "Ensure the login button redirects to the dashboard upon success"

+Gemini CLI will recognize /test:gen and substitute the {{args}} in your prompt template with the provided argument (in this case, the requirement).
+The AI will then proceed to generate a Jest unit test [accordingly](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=Example%3A%20%60).
+The description field is optional but is used when you run /help or /tools to list available commands.

+This mechanism is extremely powerful – effectively, you can script the AI with natural language.
+The community has created numerous useful custom commands.
+For instance, Google’s DevRel team shared a set of *10 practical workflow commands* (via an open-source repo) demonstrating how you can script common flows like creating API docs, cleaning data, or setting up boilerplate [code](https://cloud.google.com/blog/topics/developers-practitioners/agent-factory-recap-deep-dive-into-gemini-cli-with-taylor-mullen#:~:text=,to%20generate%20a%20better%20output).
+By defining a custom command, you package a complex prompt (or series of prompts) into a reusable shortcut.

+**Pro Tip:** Custom commands can also be used to enforce formatting or apply a “persona” to the AI for certain tasks.
+For example, you might have a /review:security command that always prefaces the prompt with “You are a security auditor…” to review code for vulnerabilities.
+This approach ensures consistency in how the AI responds to specific categories of tasks.

+To share commands with your team, you can commit the TOML files in your project’s repo (under .gemini/commands directory).
+Team members who have Gemini CLI will automatically pick up those commands when working in the project.
+This is a great way to **standardize AI-assisted workflows** across a team.

+## Tip 3: Extend Gemini with Your Own **MCP** Servers

+**Quick use-case:** Suppose you want Gemini to interface with an external system or a custom tool that isn’t built-in – for example, query a proprietary database, or integrate with Figma designs.
+You can do this by running a custom **Model Context Protocol (MCP) server** and plugging it into Gemini [CLI](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=Extend%20the%20CLI%20with%20your,add%7Clist%7Cremove%3E%60%20commands).
+MCP servers let you add new tools and abilities to Gemini, effectively **extending the agent**.

+Gemini CLI comes with several MCP servers out-of-the-box (for instance, ones enabling Google Search, code execution sandboxes, etc.), and you can add your own.
+An MCP server is essentially an external process (it could be a local script, a microservice, or even a cloud endpoint) that speaks a simple protocol to handle tasks for Gemini.
+This architecture is what makes Gemini CLI so [extensible](https://blog.google/technology/developers/introducing-gemini-cli-open-source-ai-agent/#:~:text=,interactively%20within%20your%20scripts).

+**Examples of MCP servers:** Some community and Google-provided MCP integrations include a **Figma MCP** (to fetch design details from Figma), a **Clipboard MCP** (to read/write from your system clipboard), and others.
+In fact, in an internal demo, the Gemini CLI team showcased a “Google Docs MCP” server that allowed saving content directly to Google [Docs](https://cloud.google.com/blog/topics/developers-practitioners/agent-factory-recap-deep-dive-into-gemini-cli-with-taylor-mullen#:~:text=%2A%20Utilize%20the%20google,summary%20directly%20to%20Google%20Docs).
+The idea is that whenever Gemini needs to perform an action that the built-in tools can’t handle, it can delegate to your MCP server.

+**How to add one:** You can configure MCP servers via your settings.json or using the CLI.
+For a quick setup, try the CLI command:

+gemini mcp add myserver \--command "python3 my\_mcp\_server.py" \--port 8080

+This would register a server named “myserver” that Gemini CLI will launch by running the given command (here a Python module) on port 8080\.
+In \~/.gemini/settings.json, it would add an entry under mcpServers.
+For example:

+"mcpServers": {
+  "myserver": {
+    "command": "python3",
+    "args": \["-m", "my\_mcp\_server", "--port", "8080"\],
+    "cwd": "./mcp\_tools/python",
+    "timeout": 15000
+  }
+}

+This configuration (based on the official docs) tells Gemini how to start the MCP server and [where](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=Example%20).
+Once running, the tools provided by that server become available to Gemini CLI.
+You can list all MCP servers and their tools with the slash command:

+\> /mcp

+This will show any registered servers and what tool names they [expose](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=Command%20Description%20,List%20active%20extensions).

+**Power of MCP:** MCP servers can provide **rich, multi-modal results**.
+For instance, a tool served via MCP could return an image or a formatted table as part of the response to Gemini [CLI](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=Capabilities%3A).
+They also support OAuth 2.0, so you can securely connect to APIs (like Google’s APIs, GitHub, etc.) via an MCP tool without exposing [credentials](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=Extend%20the%20CLI%20with%20your,add%7Clist%7Cremove%3E%60%20commands).
+Essentially, if you can code it, you can wrap it as an MCP tool – turning Gemini CLI into a hub that orchestrates many services.

+**Default vs. custom:** By default, Gemini CLI’s built-in tools cover a lot (reading files, web search, executing shell commands, etc.), but MCP lets you go beyond.
+Some advanced users have created MCP servers to interface with internal systems or to perform specialized data processing.
+For example, you could have a database-mcp that provides a /query\_db tool for running SQL queries on a company database, or a jira-mcp to create tickets via natural language.

+When creating your own, be mindful of security: by default, custom MCP tools require confirmation unless you mark them as trusted.
+You can control safety with settings like trust: true for a server (which auto-approves its tool actions) or by whitelisting specific safe tools and blacklisting dangerous [ones](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=,takes%20precedence).

+In short, **MCP servers unlock limitless integration**.
+They’re a pro feature that lets Gemini CLI become a glue between your AI assistant and whatever system you need it to work with.
+If you’re interested in building one, check out the official [MCP guide](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=Transport%20) and community examples.